-But then we started wondering what else we could Chex Mix.
+Then we started wondering what else we could Chex Mix.
 That's right, "Chex Mix" is a verb now.

-We also didn't want this to be a gimmick.
-It would be easy to crush or grind up some Chex Mix and use it as breading and call it a day.
 That's not what we were after.
 We wanted high quality, well-made, juicy, crispy, tender, flavorful, crunchy A+ top of the line chicken tenders.
 Chicken tenders that were so good they were worth the effort.
 So that's what we set out to make.

 "But Rebeccaaaaa, what do they taste like?"
 If no one told you these were Chex Mix chicken tenders, I'm not sure you'd bite in and immediately go, "Egads my dear, these chicken tenders taste of Chex Mix!"
-(You do say "egads," right?)
+(You do say "egads," right?).
 And this makes sense; as previously noted, Chex Mix flavors are ridiculously common in savory cooking.

 You're far more likely to bite in and have a niggling feeling that there's some familiar flavor combo happening that you have great affection for, but can't quite place.